-What degree are you pursuing?
+What degree did you pursue?

-I am pursuing a major in marketing with a minor in public health.
+I pursued a major in marketing with a minor in public health.
 I am particularly interested in marketing among other fields of business because it allows me to creatively incorporate my own personality into professional projects that influence consumers throughout the world.
 My interest in marketing was affirmed after I completed an engaging internship with Martha Stewart Living Omnimedia this past summer in New York City.
 Over the course of 11 weeks, I worked to market and promote Martha Stewart’s American Made Program, which honors and celebrates creative entrepreneurs across the country.

 Why did you choose the Belk College of Business?

 I chose the Belk College of Business because it connects students to many resources within the university, as well as throughout the greater Charlotte community.
 Charlotte is a growing city with unparalleled opportunities for college students and graduates, especially when it comes to industries related to business.

 What activities were you involved in when not working and studying?